Parq254/Parq254/README.md

 ### :man_technologist: About Me :
 </div>
 I'm a Passionate Full-Stack Cloud Developer with a focus on crafting elegant and efficient web applications.<br>
 Proficient in JavaScript, React, Node.js, and Python.
-Currently exploring Machine Learning and AI.<br></div>br> Always eager to learn and collaborate on exciting projects.
+Currently exploring Machine Learning and AI.<br>
+Always eager to learn and collaborate on exciting projects.